 Federal Crimes

-Why is my case in Federal Court?
+Why is my case in Federal District Court?

 Do I need a Federal Criminal Attorney?

 Yes.
-Virginia and D.C. federal crimes are extremely serious and usually carry more serious punishments.
+Virginia and Washington DC federal crimes are extremely serious and usually carry more serious punishments.
 They are prosecuted by the United States Attorney’s Office and are usually supported by other government agencies such as Federal Bureau of Investigation (FBI), Drug Enforcement Agency (DEA), and Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF).
 You need an attorney that is experienced and skilled at representing cases in Federal Courts as it is very different than state court.

-Virginia and D.C.
-Federal Crimes
+Virginia and Washington DC, Federal Crimes

 Federal Assault Crimes